SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

    <!--TODO ISSUE 10: How to handle caching -->

 - `Connection`:  .... <!--TODO ISSUE 11: How to handle connections -->

+REPP does not always return an EPP response message in the HTTP message body.
+The `Object Check` request for example, does not require the server to return an EPP response message.
+When the server does not return a EPP message, it MUST return at least the REPP-svtrid, REPP-cltrid and REPP-eppcode headers.

 ## Error Handling

   <!--TODO: ISSUE #35: Mapping EPP code to HTTP status codes -->
 Restful EPP is designed atop of the HTTP protocol, both are an application layer protocol with their own status- and result codes.
-The endpoints described in (#command-mapping) MUST return the specified HTTP status for successful requests when the EPP result code indicates a positive completion (1xxx) of the EPP command.
+The endpoints described in (#command-mapping) MUST return the specified HTTP status code for successful requests when the EPP result code indicates a positive completion (1xxx) of the EPP command.

-When an EPP command results in a negative completion result code (2xxx), the server MUST return a semantically equivalent HTTP status code. (#tbl-error-mapping) contains the mapping for EPP result codes to HTTP status codes.
+When an EPP command results in a negative completion result code (2xxx), the server MUST return a semantically equivalent HTTP status code.
+An explanation of the error MUST be included in the message body of the HTTP response, as described in [@!RFC9110]. (#tbl-error-mapping) contains the mapping for EPP result codes to HTTP status codes.

-The client MAY use the well defined HTTP status codes for error handling logic, without having to first parse the EPP result mesage.
+The client MUST be able to use the best practices for RESTful applications and use the HTTP status code to determine if the EPP request was successful.
+The client MAY use the well defined HTTP status codes for error handling logic, without first having to parse the EPP result mesage.

 For example, a client sending an Object Tranfer request when the Object is already linked to an active transfer process, this will cause the server to respond using an EPP result code 2106 this code maps to HTTP status code 400.
 The client MAY use the HTTP status code for checking if an EPP command failed and only parse the result message when additional information from the response is required for handling the error.